Turbo Charge Your OKRs With OKR-Dash.com

 < Back

-Examples of Good and Bad OKRs
+OKR Examples - Good and Bad

 If you get your OKRs right, they are so much more powerful.
 Word them wrong, and they just won't have the impact you want.
+These real examples will help you figure out what good looks like.

 Why are OKRs so hard to write?